 For couple of years after school ended, I forced myself to take my fish oil daily, despite the fact that I was entirely unhappy with its source; further, the “lemon flavor” never really tasted like lemon to me, and I had a hard time swallowing it (literally).
 I tried mixing it in smoothies, but found that the flavor simply overpowered the smoothie.
 Finally, I determined to stop taking it when I cut other animal products out completely, and I turned to walnuts, flax and, later on, chia seeds for my Omega 3s.

 Well, imagine my surprise when I learned that there’s a totally vegan Omega 3 oil out there, and one that is derived from plant and algae sources!
-When I was contacted by Kristine from Ascenta Health to see whether I was interested in reviewing their vegan Omega 3 oil, I was most surprised to discover that the company for which she worked was the same one that made NutraSea!
-The product she offered me was a vegan counterpart, called NutraVege.
+It’s called NutraVege.

-I agreed to try the oil, making no promises.
-The bottle arrived a few days later, and I set up my station by the sink: open bottle in one hand, teaspoon in the other, full glass of water to drown out the taste on the counter.
+When I first tried it, I set up my station by the sink, ready to go: open bottle in one hand, teaspoon in the other, full glass of water to drown out the taste.
 I poured; I slid the spoon into my mouth; I swallowed and grabbed the glass.

 And then–the strangest thing happened!
 There was no need to drink.
 No need to mask the flavor at all, in fact, because it was actually extremely pleasant!
 The oil is smooth and clear with a subtle citrus note that lingers for a few seconds.
 In fact, the taste was so pleasant that I felt I could happily incorporate the oil into my recipes, though honestly, you can eat this stuff entirely on its own.